WHAT WE DO

 Rural Medical Brigades

-Providing health care to people who live in isolated rural areas
+Providing health care in isolated rural areas

-Orocuina, San Lorenzo and La Esperanza, Honduras
+Orocuina, San Lorenzo, Yamaranguila and La Esperanza, Honduras

 We set up day clinics in rural schoolhouses and work alongside our Honduran partners to: